Frijol/climate-change/GLOSSARY.md

 ## CERC
 Central Energy Regulatory Commission

+## CHP
+combined heat and power, also called cogeneration: combined production of useful heat and electric or mechanical power.
+Also applies to useful cooling.
+Essentially, requires power generation to occur near the point of consumption so that the thermal effects can also be used. http://energy.gov/eere/amo/combined-heat-and-power-basics

 ## coral bleaching
 corals turning white through ejection of their colorful zooxanthellae due to the zooxanthellae's dangerous release of oxygen radicals when ocean waters grow too warm